 - Issues of self-worth

-Therapeutically my experience also includes counselling residents at the YMCA and at Nottingham Trent University, facilitating group workshops including holistic development circles and working with children and young people in play.
+Therapeutically my experience outside of private practice includes counselling residents at the YMCA and at Nottingham Trent University, working with University students as a Specialist Mental Health Mentor, facilitating group workshops including holistic development circles and working with children and young people in play.

 I have participated in personal therapy and attended immersive therapeutic workshops regularly over the past 15 years.
 This work has shaped me as a counsellor and helps me understand how I wish to practice as a therapist.

-I am someone who is dedicated to continual learning, to developing myself as a practitioner and is seeking to understand how I might best meet the needs of every person I work with.
+I'm dedicated to continual learning, to developing myself as a practitioner and seeking to understand how I might best meet the needs of every person I work with.

 British Association for Counselling & Psychotherapy